 Former employees who have voluntarily left the District service shall have no right to reinstatement of their former position or former rates of leave and/or "time-in-grade" benefits.
-Any request for reinstatement into a vacant position (of the same classification), with the former rates of leave and "time-in-grade" benefits, shall be at the sole discretion of the General Manager as long as the request for such reinstatement occurs within 6-one yearmonths of the employee" separation in good standing from District employment.
-The rate of pay for the reinstated employee shall be determined by the General Manager, but shall not exceedequal to the rate of pay the employee was earning prior to leaving District employment, unless the salarypay range for the position has since shifted, and may be less if the employee is reinstated to a lower position.
-For the purpose of attracting and retaining experienced and qualified personnel, the General Manager, at his/her sole discretion, may determine the amount of leave time accrual and other "time-in-grade" benefits the reinstated employee may earn upon reinstatement.
+Any request for reinstatement into a vacant position (of the same classification), with the former rates of leave and "time-in-grade" benefits, shall be at the sole discretion of the General Manager as long as the request for such reinstatement occurs within one year of the employee's separation in good standing from District employment.
+The rate of pay for the reinstated employee shall be equal to the rate of pay the employee was earning prior to leaving District employment, unless the pay range for the position has since shifted, and may be less if the employee is reinstated to a lower position.